kstange/MasqueBlizzBars/README.md

 * Possess Bar
 * Stance Bar
 * Pet Bar
-* Vehicle Bar (Wrath Classic only)
+* Vehicle Bar (Wrath Classic and Cataclysm Classic only)

+The Extra Action Button was originally added in Cataclysm, but is not yet implemented in Cataclysm Classic.
+I will enable support for it once Blizzard enables it.

-I've done limited testing with Classic Era and Wrath Classic because I don't play them, but I believe everything should work.
+I've done limited testing with Classic Era, Wrath Classic, and Cataclysm Classic because I don't play them, but I believe everything should work.
 If you report bugs or submit patches, I'll do my best to address them.

 ## Compatibility